Getting Started with Broken Link Building

 It Won’t Upset Google

 Google hates link schemes.
 They’re prohibited in Google’s Webmaster Guidelines.
-They define a Link Scheme as:
+Google defines a Link Scheme as:

 And they include examples such as: